mjordan79/streetfighterv/README.md

 The opponent is forced to parry.
 After the parry --> c.lp, st.mp, Tenko, Mujinkiaku.\
 Repeat the strategy for massive pressure.\
 **Technique (Normal Recovery):**\
-Like before, but if the opponent has not woken up after the VSkill 1, continue the pressure with c.lp, VSkill 1.
+Like before, but if the opponent has not woken up already, after the VSkill 1, continue the pressure with c.lp, VSkill 1.

 ### 2. Floe Technique for Crossup Situation.
 **Technique (Normal Recovery):**\
 c.mp, st.mp, JF Tenko, Mujinkiaku.
-While the opponent is on the groud, small forward step and jump-in for a crossup.\
+While the opponent is on the ground, small forward step and jump-in for a crossup.\
 **Technique (No Recovery):**\
 If the opponent hasn't woken up already, after the jump-in do a backdash and re-jump-in towards the opponent for a crossup situation.